lrzpellegrini/Latent-Replay/README.md

     - The filelists used (`batch_filelists` subdirectory): for the proposed scenarios (NICv2 79, 196, 391) we provide a separate folder, each containing a sub-directory for each run.
 We used the first 5 runs in order to obtain the average test accuracy curves reported in our paper;
     - A MobileNetV1 pretrained with ImageNet (`models/MobileNetV1.caffemodel`);
     - The prototxt(s) describing the solvers and nets (`NIC_v2` folder);
-- Our customized version of Caffe and ready-to-use Docker buildscripts (`Run experiments/docker_image` folder);
-- A set of configuration scripts and the resources required to run the experiments (`Run experiments` folder)
+- A set of configuration scripts required to run the experiments (`Run experiments` folder)

 ## Core50 Dataset
 The Core50 Dataset can be downloaded from <https://vlomonaco.github.io/core50/index.html#download>